 As a result of the weakened global economic situation and the recent volatility in oil, natural gas and other commodity prices, the Corporation may face reduced cash flow and restricted access to capital until these conditions stabilize.
 A prolonged period of adverse market conditions may affect the Corporation's financial results and impede the Corporation's ability to finance planned capital expenditures.
-In addition, a prolonged period of adverse market conditions, capital expenditures and future acquisition opportunities or arrange alternative financing for operations, capital expenditures and future acquisition opportunities.
+In addition, a prolonged period of adverse market conditions may impede the Corporation's ability to refinance its credit facilities or arrange alternative financing for operations, capital expenditures and future acquisition opportunities.
 In each case, the Corporation's ability to maintain and grow its reserves and fully exploit its properties for the benefit of the shareholders could be adversely affected.
 As well, given the recent volatility in commodity prices in global markets, the trading prices of common shares in the future may be subject to considerable volatility.
 Future trading prices of the Corporation's common shares may be significantly below current levels.